Cheminformatics Resources of U.S. Governmental Organizations 2026 Workshop

 Dr. Michael Santillo

-Dr. Michael Santillo presents on combining in silico and in vitro toxicological data for profiling chemicals in foods and dietary supplements.
+Dr. Michael Santillo is presenting on combining in silico and in vitro toxicological data for profiling chemicals in foods and dietary supplements.

 Dr. Raul E. Cachau

-Dr. Raul E. Cachau presents on AI as a molecular translator, bridging chemical space, biological function, and drug discovery.
+Dr. Raul E. Cachau is presenting on AI as a molecular translator, bridging chemical space, biological function, and drug discovery.

 Dr. Ruili Huang

-Dr. Ruili Huang discusses the application of Tox21 data in machine learning models for chemical safety assessment.
+Dr. Ruili Huang is presenting on the application of Tox21 data in machine learning models for chemical safety assessment.

 Dr. Samir Lababidi